lmnaslimited/marketing/linkedin/post/week35/Our Solution to Sales Folks of a Transformer Making Company.md

 	 - **Offer:** Margin calculation based on BOM Raw Material, Labour, Operations and other overheads.
 Approval mechanism if margin falls below a threshold.
 Templated Terms and Conditions
 	 - **Sales Order:** Copy data from offer like price, terms and other critical data for consistency.
 Delivery schedules at item level.
 Pre-defined payment terms templates to avoid disputes.
  - **Reports & Dashboards:** Enquiry Funnel Report, Budget forecast Report, Sales Order backlog Report.
 Enquiry and Offer Dashboard and Role based Dashboards
- - **Email and Print formats:** Pre-defined Email formats for inter and intra team communication
+ - **Email and Print formats:** Pre-defined Email formats for inter and intra team communication.
+Custom Print formats for Offer to customer.

 ### Business Value
  - 45% more offer closure.